-In the event of a sale of all or substantially all of the our assets or 50% or more of the outstanding voting stock by means of a sale, merger, reorganization or liquidation, our board of directors shall have discretionary authority to authorize the surrender of all unexercised options in exchange for a cash distribution equal in amount to the difference between (i) the fair market value of the authorized surrender date of the shares for which the surrender option or portion thereof is at the time exercisable, and (ii) the aggregate option price payable for such shares.
+In the event of a sale of all or substantially all of the our assets or 50% or more of the outstanding voting stock by means of a sale, merger, reorganization or liquidation, our board of directors shall have discretionary authority to authorize the surrender of all unexercised options in exchange for a cash distribution equal in amount to the difference between (i) the fair market value of the authorized surrender date of the shares for which the surrender option price payable for such shares.
 Further, if, in connection with any such sale, merger, reorganization or liquidation, a provision is made for each outstanding option to either be assumed by the successor corporation or be replaced with a comparable option to purchase shares of the capital stock of the successor corporation, each person holding unexercised options shall be entitled to have such options assumed by the successor corporation or replaced with a comparable option.